duncantl/Rllvm/BuildingLLVM.md

 Then re-run the configuration script for LLVM.

+# Alternative Instructions

 An alternative description of how to build LLVM is available
 (http://www.linuxfromscratch.org/blfs/view/svn/general/llvm.html)[http://www.linuxfromscratch.org/blfs/view/svn/general/llvm.html]

+# Calling external routines and the Foreign Function Interface

 In order to be able to invoke existing routines that we do not create within our own modules, LLVM needs to be compiled  with support for libffi - the foreign function interface.

+Coincidentally, we have an R package that provides libffi in R - (Rffi)[http://www.omegahat.net/Rffi].